 Now, let’s talk about what to include in this email.
 An introductory email only needs three basic paragraphs:

 The second paragraph is very important.
-It should include information that makes it very clear to the coach this was not a spam email (one to every coach in the country).
-You would not believe how many emails coaches receive from players that are more like spam than one written by an interested athlete.
+It should include information that makes it very clear to the coach that this wasn’t a spam email (one to every coach in the country).
+You would not believe how many emails coaches receive from players that are more like spam than ones written by an interested athlete.
 Make a comment about the school or program that is very specific (call the school by name).
-Also, your child could include one good reason they want to compete for that program.
+Also, your teen could include one good reason they want to compete for that program.

-Finally, the third paragraph should detail what events your child will be at and where to find a video (the link), if you have one, on YouTube.
+Finally, the third paragraph should detail what events your athlete will be at and where to find a video (the link), if you have one, on YouTube.

 Here’s what coaches say